Business Credit Stacking Book a Free Strategy Call

 6-Month Window

 No more than 3 recently opened personal revolving credit card accounts in the last 6 months.
-Exceeding this signals aggressive credit-seeking behavior.
+Exceeding this creates a red flag for underwriters reviewing your application.

 Exception Scenario